d-s-cohen/trust3-pipeline/README.md

 #### David Cohen - February 2019

-Generates and submits a SLURM script that takes a BAM file, converts it to FASTQ, uses STAR two-pass method via ICGC code, and produces an aligned BAM file
+Generates and submits a SLURM script that takes a BAM file, converts it to FASTQ, uses STAR two-pass method via ICGC code, produces an aligned BAM file, then runs TRUST.

 Conducts work in an individual generated temporary directory for each job and then distributes output BAM, FASTQ, and other files to appropriate directories